Homepage http://drchrisbarnes.co.uk

 Abstract

 establish QBO rate of change, here the preceding January and April are employed.
-Complex climate modelling is NOT required because the qbo
+Complex climate modelling is NOT required because the QBO via its

-via its tele-connections is a complex and multivariate indicator of drivers
+tele-connections is a complex and multivariate indicator of drivers from above

-from above and below including natural drivers such as solar and volcanism in
+and below including natural drivers such as solar and volcanism in addition to

-addition to anthropogenic drivers such as greenhouse gases, wind farms, power
+anthropogenic drivers such as greenhouse gases, wind farms, power systems,

 Taking a naďve approach to results